Nitrokey/nitrokey-documentation/nethsm/_tutorial.rst

 Backups
 -------

-It is possible to create a backup of the NetHSM that captures both the configuration and the stored keys.
+It is possible to create a backup of the NetHSM that contains both the configuration and the stored keys.
 In order to create a backup, you first have to set a backup passphrase that is used to encrypt the backup file:
 .. end